We use lots of eggs in our house.

 Today’s omelet was made with scallions, red pepper, and mushrooms.

-I sauté them in a drop of oil, I should take a photo of the silicone brush I use to spread the oil, quick and easy and not a lot of oil is needed. (note to self *take photo of brushing oil on with silicone brush)
+I sauté them in a drop of oil, I should take a photo of the silicone brush I use to spread the butter, quick and easy and not a lot of butter is needed.

 I mix three eggs with about 3 tablespoons water and pour them on top of the veggies that I lightly cooked.